Kansas City Electronics Engineering Technology Schools

 Students have a few options when seeking electronics engineering technology training in the Kansas City area.
 This article looks at three schools within an hour's drive of downtown and at the relevant programs they offer.
 There is a table of information about the schools that prospective students can use in their decision-making process.
 That information includes school size, costs, campus setting and the graduation rate.
 Finally, there is a brief paragraph about two other area schools with related programs.

-- Metropolitan Community College - Business & Technology is about six miles from the city center.
+- Metropolitan Community College - Business & Technology Campus is about three miles from the city center.
 It offers an associate's degree in engineering technology that emphasizes computers and electronics.

-- Students looking for a school that offers the lowest tuition costs may be interested in the electronics technology associate's degree program available at Johnson County Community College.
+- Students looking for a school that offers low tuition costs may be interested in the electronics technology associate's degree program available at Johnson County Community College.
 This school is 19 miles from downtown Kansas City.

-- Although at 55 miles from downtown, Missouri Western State University takes a bit longer to get to, it offers the only ABET-accredited electronics engineering technology bachelor's degree program in the region.
+- Although at 55 miles from downtown, Missouri Western State University takes a bit longer to get to, it offers the only program in electronics engineering technology in the region accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ETAC of ABET).

 Find schools that offer these popular programs